rajeevgurram/file-system/README.md

-# Getting Started with Create React App
+# Getting Started with File System Application
+File system application is react based web application it shows the folders and files with in the local system

+## Components
+### Server:
+    Server is Node.js application which exploses a endpoint and when called it gets the folders, files and it's metadata
+### UI:
+    Contains the main file system interface

+## Technologies Used
+HTML5,
+CSS3,
+JavaScript,
+React.Js,
+Node.Js,
+Express.Js

-## Available Scripts
+## Run Application

-In the project directory, you can run:
+In the project directory, run:

 ### `npm run install-dependencies`
 ### `npm run start`